flatpickles/sketchbook/README.md

 Miscellaneous / notes:

+-   SSR: currently projects are initialized, but init() and update() aren't called.
+    -   Either projects shouldn't be initialized (so we don't have to do `browser` checks within projects, e.g. to load bundled images), or init() and update() should be called once each, to draw canvas contents.
+    -   Check if canvas drawing is possible with SSR; only benefit there really would be link previews, and these could just be static images if needed.
 -   Parameter sorting: use config maybe?
 At least document
 -   FileLoading vs FileParamLoader naming is confusing
 -   Increase hit area for sliders